-Go 101 is a book focusing on Go syntax/semantics and all kinds of runtime related things (Go 1.16 ready) and tries to help gophers gain a deep and thorough understanding of Go.
+Go 101 is a book focusing on Go syntax/semantics and all kinds of runtime related things (Go 1.17-pre ready) and tries to help gophers gain a deep and thorough understanding of Go.
 This book also collects many details of Go and in Go programming.
+Many of these details could not be found in official Go documentations.
 It is expected that this book is helpful for both beginner and experienced Go programmers.

 git clone https://github.com/go101/go101.git), then run

 go101anywhere.
 This way is only valid for Go Toolchain v1.16+.